sbange/homebrew-rsyslog-elasticsearch/README.md

 ===========================

 TODO test patch in rsyslog formula...
+TODO declare dependencies for single "brew install"

 Custom brew formulas to build/install rsyslog with omelasticsearch enabled.
 If brew installation for rsyslog with omelasticsearch on OS X Maverics fails for you as it failed for me, try this.

-Install this repository as tap:
+Install this repository as tap, ignore warnings:
 ```bash
 brew tap sbange/rsyslog-elasticsearch
 ```